tarwn/lessthandot-hugo/blogs/content/posts/2014-09-10-split-a-query-window-in-ssms.md

 &nbsp;

 This tip can be helpful for many situations.
 Think of viewing a stored procedure or function, and keeping the list of parameters at the top of the window.
-It can be really helpful when combined with the Tools > Options> Query Results > SQL Server > Results to Grid > &#8220;Display results in a separate tab&#8221; option, for keeping large portions of the query on the screen at one time.
+It can be really helpful when combined with the Tools > Options> Query Results > SQL Server > Results to Grid > “Display results in a separate tab” option, for keeping large portions of the query on the screen at one time.

 &nbsp;